Human Services Two Year A.A.S. Degree

 Human Services is designed for students interested in helping people to help themselves with problems of psychological or social survival.
 The clients generally have problems of survival that the realistic goal is to help an individual or group learn how to function effectively in today’s world.

 The A.A.S. program is designed to provide the training appropriate for beginning employment in a human services occupation.
 Students that are interested in obtaining a bachelor’s degree in Human Services or Social Work will need to additionally obtain an A.A. degree in liberal arts for a streamlined transfer to a four-year university or college.

-Mesabi Range Community and Technical College does have specific transfer agreements with Social Work programs at the College of St. Scholastica and the University of Wisconsin-Superior leading to BSW degree.
+Mesabi Range College does have specific transfer agreements with Social Work programs at the College of St. Scholastica and the University of Wisconsin-Superior leading to BSW degree.
 Agreements with other colleges are possible.

 A graduate from A.A.S.
 Mesabi Range Human Services program will have acquired an understanding of the concepts, principles, skills, methods, and techniques of human service agencies, hospitals, nursing homes, schools, half-way houses, and public services related business or industry.

-Chemical Dependency Specialist is a Human Services option designed for people interested in entering or furthering their present level of training in the chemical dependency field.
-A graduate will have acquired an understanding of the concepts, principles, skills, methods, and techniques needed to work with those whose lives have seriously affected by chemical abuse.
+Addiction Studies is a Human Services option designed for people interested in entering or furthering their present level of training in the addictions field.
+A graduate will have acquired an understanding of the concepts, principles, skills, methods, and techniques needed to work with those whose lives have been seriously affected by addiction or abuse.

 Graduates may seek employment in chemical dependency treatment programs; information, diagnostic, and referral centers; outpatient or follow-up care programs; halfway houses, schools, hospitals, clinics, prisons, social agencies; and programs supported by business, church, and government.